unidoc/unipdf-examples/README.md

 While the majority of examples are fully in pure Go, there are a few examples that demonstrate additional functionality that requires CGO and external dependencies.
 Those examples are clarified by filename suffix "_cgo.go".

+## License codes
+UniPDF requires license codes to operate, there are two options:
+- Metered License API keys: Free ones can be obtained at https://cloud.unidoc.io
+- Offline Perpetual codes: Can be purchased at https://unidoc.io/pricing

+Most of the examples demonstrate loading the Metered License API keys through an environment variable `UNIDOC_LICENSE_API_KEY`.

+Examples for Offline Perpetual License Key loading can be found in the license subdirectory.

 ### Build all examples

 #### Building with go modules: